 All paintings over 30x30cm are issued with a Certificate of Authenticity that includes details regarding title, catalogue number, dimensions, medium, date of completion, artist’s specifics such as name, date of birth, region, language group and authorized signature.

 View our gallery and choose from a range of beautiful paintings.
-To make your selection easier, you can sort paintings by price, design, size, shape, colour and region.
+To make your selection easier, you can sort paintings by design, size, shape, colour and region.
 Select a painting or paintings you are interested in send us an enquiry.

 Marana Gallery will deliver to anywhere in the world.
 We use Australia Post’s standard delivery service and, in some cases, other international mail services.
 Delivery to Scandinavia is a flat fee of SEK425.
 Further details are available at Terms and Conditions

 All Aboriginal art paintings are delivered unstretched and unframed.
 A postal tube container provides secure, fully sealed delivery.
 The exception is that some framed ocher paintings as individually noted are unable to be rolled and will be delivered via sea or air as agreed.
 Your package includes: your painting(s), artist’s biography, documented artwork story, Certificate of Authenticity, and photos where available.

 The word marana is believed to mean ‘stars’.
 Its origin remains a mystery, as there is only a trace of it left in the history books.
 It is a word that would have appeared brightly out of the southern night sky many thousands of years ago.

-Marana signified a deep connection with the universe, a profound sense of spiritual belonging and an integral element of Aboriginal cosmology when celestial legends emerged for all eternity in the stories of the Dreaming.
+Marana signified a deep connection with the universe, a profound sense of spiritual belonging and an integral element of Aboriginal cosmology when celestial legends emerged for all eternity in the stories of the Dreaming or Jukurrpa.

 When the British arrived in 1770 it is estimated that up to 750 different Aboriginal languages and dialects existed.
 Today less than 150 survive with most of these highly endangered and only 10% being taught to children.